xfbs/tmux-rs/README.md

 I like tmux.
 I want tmux, not something else.
 Also I tried out using it before and the compilation time was 8 minutes on my machine.
 That's a bit to long for me.

-### Files Remaining

-I'm in the home stretch of the first part of this project.
-After finishing translating these files I will begin refactoring the Rust code to make it more idiomatic and use less unsafe.

-- [ ] 5786 window-copy

 ## Tips

 - Use clang-format or other to reformat the C code quickly